integratedmodelling/im.nca.postprocessing/aggregation_region/README.md

 The script contained in this repository was used to aggregate the spatially explicit results for Vegetation Carbon Stock 2001-2020 generated with the ARIES platform and made available at [data.integratedmodelling.org](https://data.integratedmodelling.org/dataset/global-vegetation-carbon-stock-2001-2020).
-Results were used to inform  **The Changing Wealth of Nations 2024 (CWON 2024)** [Chapter 7:](https://www.worldbank.org/en/publication/the-changing-wealth-of-nations) Forests and Agricultural Lands and the related technical report: "Bulckaen, A., Abad Viñas, R., Bengochea Paz, B., Crespo, R., and Villa, F. 2023.
-Global Estimates of Carbon Stocks in the Vegetation and Soils of Terrestrial Ecosystems.
-Technical report." cited by The World Bank’s CWON2024.
+Results were used to inform  **The Changing Wealth of Nations 2024 (CWON 2024)** [Chapter 7:](https://www.worldbank.org/en/publication/the-changing-wealth-of-nations) Forests and Agricultural Lands and the related technical report:
+Bulckaen, A., Abad Viñas, R., Bengochea Paz, B., Crespo, R., and Villa, F. (2023).
+The Changing Wealth of Nations : Global Estimates of Carbon Stocks in the Vegetation and Soils of Terrestrial Ecosystems - Technical Report (English).
+Washington, D.C. : World Bank Group.
+Available at [http://documents.worldbank.org/](http://documents.worldbank.org/curated/en/099101124145035491/P1784461f8378d0b81af171f907bc24a287).

 # Aggregation of a density observable by region